 If we connect the transmitter and the receiver with a solid conducting material, we call it a wired communication, if we don’t then we call it wireless communication.
 In the wireless case we usually design antennas (specially formed conductive materials) for both the transmitter and receiver to make the communication more efficient.

 The electromagnetic waves are fascinating and we could endlessly discuss their wonders, but I would like to focus on just three of their properties here: waveform, amplitude and frequency.

 Waveform, amplitude, frequency

-The pattern we use when we change the charge we call waveform.
-These are usually periodic, so depending on the form of the repeated pattern we called them sine, square, triangle or sawtooth.
+Waveform is the pattern that describes how we change the charge over time.
+These are usually periodic, so depending on the form of the repeated pattern we call them sine, square, triangle or sawtooth.
 We can always create our custom form, these are just the more commonly used ones.
 You can typically find the sine waveform in nature and analog devices, and the square waveform in our digital gadgets.